JeffreyRodriguez/Liberator12k/Forend/README.md

 ### Your First Build

 Your first build should be a CAFE12 break-action 12ga.
-Even if there's another design that caught your eye: The CAFE12 is training wheels for the project and a great way to kick the tires on your receiver build.
+Even if there's another design that caught your eye, the CAFE12 is training wheels for the project and a great way to kick the tires on your receiver build.

 ### CAFE12 or CAFE12+
 The **Plus** version uses 4130 tube instead of Schedule 40 pipe.
-3/4" Schedule 40 pipes and 4130 tube are different sizes, so the CAFE12 and CAFE12+ forends do not share parts.
+3/4" Schedule 40 pipes and 4130 tube are different sizes, so the CAFE12 and CAFE12+ forends do not share all parts.

 The CAFE12 will be slightly cheaper, and you can easily source the parts from your local hardware stores.